Asia’s Rising Populists Could Be More Dangerous to Democracy Than the West’s

 It is not difficult to imagine that Xi and Modi, both of whom are consolidating power, could slip into another dispute that, unlike last year’s border standoff, might actually lead to war.
 Nor is it hard to imagine Prabowo as the next president of Indonesia, whipping up a clash with Beijing over the South China Sea.
 Rising populism in an already tense region full of geopolitical traps could make Asia ripe for conflict.

-Joshua Kurlantzick is senior fellow for Southeast Asia at the Council on Foreign Relations.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on the U.S.-China Rivalry in the Trump Era. ]
+Joshua Kurlantzick is senior fellow for Southeast Asia at the Council on Foreign Relations.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on U.S. Foreign Policy Under Biden.]

 What are your thoughts on rising populism in Asia?
 We would like to hear them.
 Scroll down to comment on this article.